 Interest Rates - The Company's most significant long-term debt instrument is the Revolving Credit Facility, as amended, which bears interest at variable rates based on LIBOR.
-Effective April 30, 2004, the Company increased its outstanding borrowings under the facility to \$50.0 million and simultaneously entered into an interest rate swap that fixed the interest rate on such borrowings at 3.16% for a five-year period.
-The interest rate swap has been designated as a cash flow hedge of the future variable interest payments under the Revolving Credit Facility.
-The fair value of the interest rate swap reflected an unrealized gain of \$1.3 million (\$800,000 after tax) at March 31, 2005 that is included in equity as part of accumulated other comprehensive income.
-A decrease of 10% in market interest rates (i.e. a decrease from 3.5% to 3.15%) would result in a decrease of approximately \$1.8 million in the fair value of the interest rate swap.
+In April 2004, the Company entered into an interest rate swap that fixed the interest rate on borrowings of \$50.0 million at 3.16% for a five-year period.
+The interest rate swap was designated as a cash flow hedge of the future variable interest payments under the Revolving Credit Facility.
+The fair value of the interest rate swap reflected an unrealized gain of \$1.0 million (\$600,000 after tax) at June 30, 2005 that is included in equity as part of accumulated other comprehensive income.
+A decrease of 10% in market interest rates (i.e., a decrease from 3.5% to 3.15%) would result in a decrease of approximately \$500,000 in the fair value of the interest rate swap.